Tuesdays, August 12, 19, 26, September 2, 9, 16

 A good basic tool kit to bring includes: sharp scissors, pins, thread, bobbin, needles for your machines that matches the fabric you're working with.
 If you have any specific questions regarding supplies, please email us.

-Register by July 10
+Register by Jan 8

-Register by July 10 Minimum Registered: 4
+Register by Jan 10

 3 weeks